The SLF uses various media to provide information on the current snow and avalanche situation in Switzerland and

 With RSS Feeds you can stay up to date with the publication of new avalanche bulletin.

 With the SLF's free White Risk app, you can quickly and easily consult the avalanche bulletin, the snow maps and the measured values at the measuring stations when you are on the move.
 Push alerts notify you of unscheduled bulletins (an additional bulletin in the winter, an avalanche bulletin in summer as a result of the situation) and other important information relating to the avalanche bulletin.
 The app is available in four languages (German, French, Italian and English) from the iTunes App Store (for iPhone) or Google Play Store (for Android).

 The app also features background knowledge about avalanches, and tools for use in the field.
 If you also want to use the backcountry tour planning section of the app, you will need to purchase a White Risk licence on the website (www.whiterisk.ch).

 In the winter months, SRF 1 broadcasts interviews about the avalanche situation at 4.50 pm each day.
-Such interviews are also broadcast on many other radio stations in particular before weekends or in case of increased avalanche danger.
+Such interviews are also broadcast on many other radio stations in particular just prior to the weekend or in case of increased avalanche danger.
 In Italian-speaking Switzerland the interviews are organised in cooperation with MeteoSwiss.

 SRF 1, SRF info, RTS, RSI: During each channel's weather forecasts shortly before or shortly after 8 pm.
 Often on Fridays, but occasionally on other days as well.
 In particular when there is an increased avalanche danger.